 Here’s his story:

 This is the story of how I overcame a penalty from Google and got the “Manual spam action revoked” message into my company’s Webmaster Tools account last week after being hit by the infamous “notice of detected unnatural links” message back in March 2012.
-The super summarized version of the story is that I wasted a lot of time and sent a lot of pointless emails sent until I found Majestic SEO, identified the exact links causing my penalty, got many of them removed and got Google to accept my reinclusion request.
+The super summarized version of the story is that I wasted a lot of time and sent a lot of pointless emails sent until I found Majestic, identified the exact links causing my penalty, got many of them removed and got Google to accept my reinclusion request.

 Here’s How I Tried to Cleanup My Backlink Profile Without Majestic

 1. Downloaded the “Top 1,000 domains that have links to pages on your site” report from Webmaster Tools and went through it 1-by-bloody-1 to manually identify spammy links bought by our now-former SEO agency.

 2. Hired contractors from oDesk to find email addresses for the webmasters of each of the sites with links to my site using the manually compiled list mentioned above.